 Luckily, these engines have been fairly reliable.
-We do not see a large percentage of engines with serious issues. but they do have a few common problems that are starting to be pattern fixes that I have outlined below.
+I have put together a 6.7L Powerstroke common problems list.
+We do not see a large percentage of engines with serious issues, but they do have a few common problems that are starting to be pattern fixes that I have outlined below.

 The most common cause of check engine lights and stop safely warnings are the Exhaust Gas Temperature sensor failures.
 They are so frequent that Ford has issued a warranty extension under a FSA action to cover these sensors.
-That's good news for consumers since at the dealer we change a few every week.
-Most of the time these sensors are easily replaced, with some requiring heating the bungle with the aid of the torch and others using a machinist tap to repair the threads.
-Either way it's a relatively simple fix for most technicians.
+That's good news for consumers - at the dealer we change a few every week.
+Most of the time these sensors are easily replaced, with some requiring heating the bungle with the aid of the torch, and others using a machinist tap to repair the threads.
+Either way it's a relatively simple fix for most.
 You could always check out the guide on Changing 6.7L Powerstroke EGT Sensors.

 Another hot issue is the new EGR design because the valve has been relocated from the cold side to the hot side.
-It effectively eliminated the carbon deposits forming on the EGR valve that occurred on the 6.0L Powerstroke and the 6.4L Powerstroke but now the carbon deposits in the EGR cooler core.
-The EGR cooler core can become completely clogged with carbon deposits in severe cases.
-If you have DTC P0401 stored in your PCM, the 6.7L Powerstroke EGR cooler replacement is likely the cause of your problems and is a relatively simple, straight forward process.
+The 6.4L and 6.0L EGR systems flowed from the exhaust, through the coolers, then to the valve.
+The new 6.7L Powerstroke design has the EGR flow from the hot exhaust, to the valve, then if the valve is open through the coolers.
+It effectively reduced the carbon deposits forming on the EGR valve that caused many problems on the 6.0L / 6.4L but there are always drawbacks to design changes: the new design allows the soot deposits to occur in the EGR cooler core.
+The EGR cooler core can become completely clogged with carbon deposits in severe cases, even on lower mile vehicles.
+If you have DTC P0401 stored in your PCM, the 6.7L Powerstroke EGR cooler replacement is likely how to fix your problems and a relatively simple, straight forward process.